CloserPlatform/closer-sdk.js/ReactNativeDemoApp/README.md

 ## Prerequisites and setting up development environment on macOS with Xcode & iOS simulator
+You are likely to have some of the tools listed below already installed
 1. Installing Node and Watchman, easiest way via `Homebrew`
   - `brew install node`
   - `brew install watchman`